azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-referencesAndSecrets.md

 },
 ```

-Note that the subnet is a child resource for the virtual network, which is why the concenation makes sense.
-You can use [Resource Explorer](https://resources.azure.com/) to browse the resources within your subscription you can see the resourceIds for your existing resources.
+Note that the subnet is a child resource for the virtual network, which is why the concatenation makes sense.
+You can use [Resource Explorer](https://resources.azure.com/) to browse the resources within your subscription, where you can see the resourceIds for your existing resources.

 You will often see the resourceId used in the variables section to simplfy the resources section as much as possible.